MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/generate-module.md

 files for each cmdlet.
 The **ModuleName** parameter specifies the full path and filename for the module file being created.
 In this example, the files are being created in the current directory.

-As seen the the following output, `Export-CrescendoModule` creates two files -- the module (PSM1) file and the module manifest (PSD1) file.
+As seen the following output, `Export-CrescendoModule` creates two files -- the module (PSM1) file and the module manifest (PSD1) file.
 These are the only files that end user of your module needs to install.

 ```output
     Directory: D:\temp\azcmagent